ovh/ip-reputation-monitoring/README.md

 }
 ```

-You'll also need to provide 2 environment variables:
+For this to work, you'll also need to provide 2 environment variables:

  * `VAULT_URL`: The url of the vault application (ex: https://localhost:468/vault/)
  * `VAULT_TOKEN`: The auth token for the vault application